What is DMX Lighting? Rethinking How We Do Illumination

 Control: You have total control over the color temperature with Vivi fixtures and controllers--perfect for creating immersive sets and LED walls.

-Compatibility: At ViVi, we are passionate about innovation.
+Compatibility: At Visual Vibes, we are passionate about innovation.
 That's why we invite creativity by making our solution open-source compatible with technology such as Arduino, Raspberry Pi, and more.
 We love seeing what our fans create with ViVi!

 ViVi is the only music reactive controller that controls Mids, Bass, and Treble independently.
 The ViVi code is being constantly updated and refined, bringing users the latest in light show reactivity capabilities.

 Want to learn more about DMX lighting and how ViVi is helping light producers create with even greater efficiency?
-Head online to learn more about lighting, see the latest tips and updates from the industry, and find out more about the ViVi lighting solution.
+Head to www.visualvibes.io learn more about LED lighting, see the latest tips and updates from the industry, and find out more about the ViVi lighting solution.

-From the ViVi controller to LED light hardware, ViVi is your one-stop shop for all things professional lighting.
+From the ViVi controller to LED light hardware, Visual Vibes is your one-stop shop for all things professional LED lighting.
 Head online to see more and discover how ViVi is working hard to bring the concert experience home!